mozilla/id-specs/browserid/index.md

  - check that the associated certificate is still valid.
    If not, initiate a provisioning workflow for that Identity, then continue once it returns successfully.
  - generate an Identity Assertion using the requesting site's origin as audience and the current time.
-   Bundle with the associated certificate to create a Backed Identity Assertion, and fire a <tt>login</tt> event on the <tt>navigator.id</tt> object with a serialization of the Backed Identity Assertion in the <tt>assertion</tt> field of the event, then terminate the login workflow.
+   Bundle with the associated certificate to create a Backed Identity Assertion, and fire a `login` event on the `navigator.id` object with a serialization of the Backed Identity Assertion in the `assertion` field of the event, then terminate the login workflow.
 1. If no Identities are known, or if the user wishes to use a new Identity, the User Agent should prompt the user for this new identity and use it to initiate a Provisioning workflow (see below).
 Once provisioning has completed, the User Agent SHOULD present the updated list of identities to the user.
-1. If, at any point, the user cancels the login process, fire a <tt>logincanceled</tt> event on the <tt>navigator.id</tt> object and terminate the login workflow.
+1. If, at any point, the user cancels the login process, fire a `logincanceled` event on the `navigator.id` object and terminate the login workflow.

-By the end of the process, the User Agent MUST fire one of two events on the <tt>navigator.id</tt> object:
+By the end of the process, the User Agent MUST fire one of two events on the `navigator.id` object:

-* A <tt>loginCancelled</tt> event if the user chose not to log in.
+* A `loginCancelled` event if the user chose not to log in.

-* A <tt>login</tt> event if the user chose to log in.
+* A `login` event if the user chose to log in.
-  This event MUST include the Backed Identity Assertion in the <tt>assertion</tt> property.
+  This event MUST include the Backed Identity Assertion in the `assertion` property.

 XXX: should we provide error information if it's not just a user cancel?